alexhernandezgarcia/gflownet/README.md

 The above command will overwrite the `env` and `proxy` default configuration with the configuration files in `config/env/ctorus.yaml` and `config/proxy/torus.yaml` respectively.

 Hydra configuration is hierarchical.
-For instance, a handy variable to change while debugging our code is to avoid logging to wandb.
-You can do this by setting `logger.do.online=False`.
+For instance, You can seamlessly modify exisiting flag or variable in the configuration by setting `logger.do.online=False`.
+For more, feel free to read the [Hydra documentation](https://hydra.cc/docs/intro/).

 ## GFlowNet loss functions